liusida/StoneSoup/README.md

 ## Our Vision

-StoneSoup is an open-source, flexible platform for AI workflows, with a focus on plugin-centric development and extensibility.
-Built on the foundation of [LiteGraph](https://github.com/jagenjo/litegraph.js), we aim to create a powerful and user-friendly environment for AI experimentation and development.
+StoneSoup is an open-source, flexible platform for AI workflows and experimentation.
+Built on [LiteGraph](https://github.com/jagenjo/litegraph.js), it emphasizes plugin-centric development and easy testing of various AI methods and parameters.
+Our goal is to provide a powerful, user-friendly environment for AI innovation.

 ## Why StoneSoup?